 Rentas Eléctricas III Limitada was formed as a limited liability company by public deed on June 6, 2006.
 According to public deed dated May 9, 2007, the Company acquired 100 shares owned by Transelec Holdings Rentas Limitada, corresponding to 0.01% of the share capital of Transelec S.A. (formerly Nueva Transelec S.A.), leaving the Company with 100% ownership.
-Thus, the merger took place by absorption, and the assets, liabilities, rights and obligations of Transelec S.A. (formerly Nueva Transelec S.A. (formerly Nueva Transelec S.A. (formerly Nueva Transelec S.A. (formerly Nueva Transelec S.A.) passed to the Company.
+Thus, the merger took place by absorption, and the assets, liabilities, rights and obligations of Transelec S.A. (formerly Nueva Transelec S.A. (formerly Nueva Transelec S.A.) passed to the Company.
 In this way, the Company directly assumed operation of the electricity transmission business previously conducted by the aforementioned subsidiary.